 Assistant Professor of Law Gabriel Rauterberg teaches Corporate Law, Capital Markets Regulation, and Contracts.
 His research interests include financial trading markets, empirical research in corporate law, and nonprofit organizations.
 He is the co-author of two recent books, The New Stock Market: Law, Economics, and Policy (with Merritt Fox and Larry Glosten) and Contracts: Law, Theory, and Practice (with Daniel Markovits).

 His solo and co-authored work has been published in various journals, including the Columbia Law Review, the Michigan Law Review, the Duke Law Journal, and the Yale Journal of Regulation.
 He had an article selected as among the Top 10 Best Corporate and Securities Articles of the year by the Corporate Practice Commentator in 2018 and 2017.

-Current projects include an empirical examination of the tailoring of corporate governance arrangements in public companies, and a project with the economics and computer science departments exploring manipulation in algorithmic trading markets.
+Current work includes empirical projects exploring the differences between public and private company governance, and a project with U-M's economics and computer science departments exploring manipulation in algorithmic trading markets.